Syllabus ~ College-Level, World Literature Honors Course ~ 2019-20 ~ Dr. Lorenz

 Classwork Grade: Students receive a classwork grade worth 100 points for each quarter.
 Absence (after the first two absences per quarter), lateness, unpreparedness, cell phone use, misuse of technology, sleeping in class, and other inappropriate classroom behavior will result in a deduction of points from this grade (typically 5 points per offense, sometimes more).
 Repeated offenses may result in larger point deductions and/or disciplinary action.
 Should a student cut class, the student will automatically lose 50 points on this classwork grade; any exam, quiz or assignment collected that day will also receive a zero.

 Makeups: Students who are absent from class are responsible for making up all work missed during their absence, including homework, planned quizzes and exams.
 Students absent on the day of an exam or planned quiz must be prepared to make it up on the day of their return.
 It is the student’s responsibility to approach me about making up a missed quiz or exam.
-If you do not make up the quiz or test in the required time, you will receive a zero.
-If an assignment is due while you are absent, email it to me at firstname.lastname@example.org by the date when it is due, and give me a hard copy upon your return.
+If you do not make up the quiz or test at the required time, you will receive a zero.
+If an assignment is due while you are absent, paste it into the body of an email and send it to me at email@example.com by the date when it is due.
+Then give me a hard copy upon your return.

 Course Webpage and MySFP: Major assignments and exams will be posted in advance on our course webpage on the SFP website.
 To access the course webpage, click "Students," then click "English," then find the "World Literature Honors" course and click "Dr. Lorenz."
-Students are responsible for checking this website daily for updates and therefore will not be reminded to complete any missed work by the teacher.
+Students are responsible for checking this website daily for updates and therefore will not be reminded by the teacher to complete any missed work.
 Students are also required to sign up for the course on MySFP so that they can receive emails from me about the course.
 Parents are strongly encouraged to frequently check this website as well, as it is the best way to remain informed about what students are doing in English class.

 Grades: Students will be graded on the total points system, meaning that each assignments is weighted according to its significance.
 A 100-point grade will have a much larger impact on your grade than a 10-point grade.
 Though this varies from quarter to quarter, each student's quarterly grade typically consists of approximately 350 or 400 points, divided among several types of assessment: an argumentative essay (100 points), reading quizzes and tests (100-200 points), presentations or projects (50-100 points), homework (50-100 points), and the quarterly classwork grade (100 points).
 Students and parents should remember that a failing grade on a major assessment (a 100-point essay, a 100-point test, a 100-point classwork grade, etc.) can dramatically affect a quarterly average, often resulting in failure.
 Since each grade is calculated by adding up the total points the student earns and dividing it by the total points possible, each grade is important, but 100-point assessments are especially important.